yui-tan/pyPromptChecker/docs/description.md

   | Display name | Model hash | Entire SHA256 hash | Filename | Model type |
   |:------------:|:----------:|:------------------:|:--------:|:----------:|

-  - The display name in the first column is the same as the filename if freshly output from the script.
+  - The display name is the same as the filename if freshly output from the script.
   - But there is no issue to  edit it according to your preference.
-  - Each of value must be comma-separated and the values must not be enclosed in quotation marks.
+  - Each of value must be comma-separated.
+  - And the values must not be enclosed in quotation marks.
   - The script uses the first and second columns for searching.
   - Therefore, you can delete columns from the third onward or add something in columns from the sixth onward without any issues.

 - ### Model hash extractor
-  The feature that extract model hash from your own model files and create 'model_list.csv' file or append data to it.
+  The feature that extract model hash from your own model files.
+  And create 'model_list.csv' file or append data to it.
 Now it can be find in menu > model hash extractor.
 Depends on number of files, it requires huge mount of time and memories[^2].